-Photo courtesy of Square Grouper Tiki Bar
+Square Grouper Tiki Bar

 As one of the most popular watering holes in the United States, Square Grouper Tiki Bar has seen its fair share of fame.
 It's the home of Alan Jackson's "It's Five O'clock Somewhere" video and a famous lighthouse, with stunning scenery of the Jupiter inlet.
 Sip on a Fuzzy Coconut (peach Schnapps, coconut rum, & orange juice) while you enjoy the relaxing sea breeze.